Part 1 of 2

-It is when Lyme Disease and co-infections and strong antibiotics enter the picture that the normal, symbiotic biofilm arrangement in the body can most likely be tipped over the edge into more pathogenic ("bad") biofilm communities.
+It is when Lyme Disease and co-infections and strong antibiotics enter the picture that the balanced arrangement in the body can be tipped over the edge into more pathogenic ("bad") biofilm communities.

 Pathogenic organisms are seen in tissues and blood in various forms and growth phases, meaning organisms are not always strictly limited to the location of the biofilms.